sahilsaxena21/reddit_post_analytics/README.md

 This project was part of a course assignment.

-The objectives of this project was to:
+The objectives of this project were as follows:
 1) Collect unstructured data from reddit.com
 2) Perform pre-processing
 3) Perform exploratory data analysis